 Which Canadian bank is best for small business savings accounts?

-I recently went searching for a savings account in Canada that paid a decent interest rate on a business account.
+I recently searched for a savings account in Canada that paid a decent interest rate on a business account.
 While I wasn’t too impressed by many of the offerings available, there are a few of them worth looking at.

 A business savings account makes sense when your business has some cash you do not need for everyday transactions, but you want to have access to it on short notice.

-Read on to see my top picks for the best business high-interest savings accounts in Canada.
+Read on to see my top picks for Canada’s best business high-interest savings accounts.

 Top Business Savings Account Rates in Canada